Prajwal Revanna: 2024 Sexual Abuse allegations, subsequent conviction and life sentence

 As media attention grew towards the alleged sexual abuse, on 27 April, the Government of Karnataka established a Special Investigation Team (SIT) to probe the allegations.
 The Karnataka State Commission for Women stated that it had also recorded cases of women being forced and filmed without consent.
-It was reported that thousands of pen drives containing these videos, reportedly made by Revanna himself, were circulated, some being thrown in public places such as parks, bus stops and a stadium in Hassan.
+It was reported that thousands of pen drives containing these videos, reportedly made by Prajwal himself, were circulated, some being thrown in public places such as parks, bus stops and a stadium in Hassan.

-The following day, it was reported that Revanna had fled the country for Germany using his diplomatic passport which does not require a visa.
+The following day, it was reported that Prajwal had fled the country for Germany using his diplomatic passport which does not require a visa.
 His family and party members said that his trip was pre-planned.
 However, he did not obtain the clearance required for use of a diplomatic passport from the Ministry of External Affairs before traveling to Germany.
-On 30 April, Revanna was suspended by the party, which stated that the suspension would stay till the SIT probe initiated against him was completed.
+On 30 April, Prajwal was suspended by the party, which stated that the suspension would stay till the SIT probe initiated against him was completed.

-As Revanna continued to evade authorities, the SIT sought help from the Interpol to locate him, and a blue corner notice was issued on 5 May.
+As Prajwal continued to evade authorities, the SIT sought help from the Interpol to locate him, and a blue corner notice was issued on 5 May.

-On 31 May 2024, Revanna was arrested at Kempegowda International Airport in Bangalore after arriving on a Lufthansa flight from Munich.
-Interpol informed the SIT of Revanna's check-in and boarding information from Munich.
+On 31 May 2024, Prajwal was arrested at Kempegowda International Airport in Bangalore after arriving on a Lufthansa flight from Munich.
+Interpol informed the SIT of Prajwal's check-in and boarding information from Munich.
 He was detained by immigration officers and handed over to the police at the airport.
 Initially, a special court for elected representatives remanded him to SIT custody until 6 June, which was later extended to 10 June.
-Revanna's father, H. D. Revanna, said he should be hanged if he is found guilty of committing any crime.
+Prajwal's father, H. D. Revanna, said he should be hanged if he is found guilty of committing any crime.

-Revanna was convicted of rape in the first case.
-Judge Santhosh Gajanan Bhat of the special court for elected representatives found Revanna guilty of sexually assaulting a farm labourer who worked for his family and for recording the assault.
+Prajwal was convicted of rape in the first case.
+Judge Santhosh Gajanan Bhat of the special court for elected representatives found Prajwal guilty of sexually assaulting a farm labourer who worked for his family and for recording the assault.
 This is the first judgement in one of four cases filed against him.
-On 2 August 2025, a special court in Bengaluru sentenced Revanna to life imprisonment, and fined him ₹5 lakh, for sexually assaulting a 48-year-old woman who was working as househelp at his residence.
-The court also said that the victim will be given ₹7 lakh in compensation.
+On 2 August 2025, a special court in Bengaluru sentenced Prajwal to life imprisonment, and fined him Rs 5 lakh, for sexually assaulting a 48-year-old woman who was working as house help at his residence.
+The court also said that the victim will be given Rs 7 lakh in compensation.

+On 3 December 2025, the Karnataka High Court refused to suspend his life sentence, with a division bench of Justice K S Mudagal and Justice Venkatesh Naik T ruling that the gravity of the offences, the multiple pending cases against him, and the risk of witness tampering made it unfit for bail, scheduling the final appeal hearing for 12 January 2026.